Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Existential Threat - Reporting Back From Battle.md

 Then, in a flash, The Memories came flooding back, and he Remembered.

-It was worse than he thought.
+**It** was worse than he thought.

 Humanity was not Alone in the Universe.

 ...and it was not *anywhere near* the top of the galactic food chain.

-Looking back from Beyond the Earth he was aghast to see humanity being progressively endarkened, enslaved, and harvested.
+Looking back from Beyond the Earth he was aghast to see humanity being progressively endarkened, enslaved, and harvested... by **It**.

-By something intensely anti-human preying upon it, and slowly tightening its grip.
+By something intensely anti-human preying upon it, and slowly tightening **Its** grip.

 Time was terribly short.

-The doors of the the fascist alien Kontrolle Structure were about to permanently slam shut.
+The doors of the the fascist [[Alien Kontrolle Structure]] were about to permanently slam shut.
 After the genetic modifications, humanity would never be the same.
 Humanity would no longer be... human.

 Congressional hearings on UFOs, their extraterrestrial pilots, and the crafts, bodies, and beings in government bases were publicly underway.
 Ministers of defense, heads of security, deputy prime ministers, constitutional authorities, heads of space programs, abductees, and representatives of the Catholic church publicly hinted at, or outrightly disclosed, the existence a "galactic federation" of multiple advanced alien civilizations that was secretly interacting and collaborating with human governments and militaries around the world and across planets and star systems.